apache/airflow/UPDATING.md

 -->

-### Sucess Callback will be called when a task in marked as success from UI
+### Success Callback will be called when a task in marked as success from UI

 When a task is marked as success by a used from Airflow UI - on_success_callback will be called